 - Some new polymer boards, tested for stability by independent laboratories

 Materials to avoid

 Many materials are too chemically unstable and will react badly against items from your collection.
-This problem is compounded if the case is not ventilated, causing pollutants and harmful chemicals to accumulate.
+This problem is compounded if the case isn’t ventilated, causing pollutants and harmful chemicals to accumulate.

-Materials you should not use in display cases include:
+Materials you should avoid using in display cases include:

-- Many different kinds of wood, including oak, teak and more
+- Many kinds of wood, including oak, teak, and more

 - Most composites, such as plywood and Medium Density Fibreboard (MDF

 - Adhesives and sealants containing acetic acid or formaldehyde